kynex7510/3dbrew/content/GSP_Shared_Memory.md

 ## Commands

 Addresses specified in parameters are virtual addresses.
-For applications these are normally located in GSP memory, while for other processes they are located in VRAM.

 Address and size parameters except for command 0 and command 5 must be 8-byte aligned.

 ### Trigger DMA Request